bar6132/storagex/README.md

   - View and manage all videos across the system

-### Worker Lifecycle
+🔄 Event-Driven Worker Lifecycle

-1. Listens for `video_tasks` in RabbitMQ
+1. **Ingest:** API receives upload -> Saves raw file to MinIO -> Pushes task to RabbitMQ.
-2. Downloads raw video from storage
+2. **Process:** Worker consumes task -> Downloads video -> Transcodes via FFmpeg.
-3. Transcodes locally using FFmpeg
+3. **Notify:** - Worker sends a webhook to the API (`/internal/notify`).
-4. Uploads processed output
+   - API pushes a **WebSocket event** to the specific connected user.
-5. Updates video status in PostgreSQL (`completed`)
+   - Frontend creates a "Toast" notification or updates the video card status instantly.

 ---